Top 5 Mistakes to Avoid for Financial Independence and Early Retirement (FIRE) in the UK

 Poor investment choices

-Finally, it’s essential to invest your savings.
+Of course, FIRE depends on you investing your savings.
 This is not only to reach your FIRE number but also to generate the passive income needed to maintain your lifestyle once you stop working.
-Options such as ETFs, property, stock picking, and bonds are available, but returns are never guaranteed.
+Options such as ETFs, property, stocks and bonds are available, but returns are never guaranteed.

-We must also mention the risk of taxation changes.
+We must also mention the risk of changes in the tax regime.
 There’s no guarantee that tax rules on capital won’t change (to the detriment of investors and aspiring retirees) over the next few decades.
 This is another uncertainty that could affect your FIRE projections.

 Also worth reading: 5 Golden Rules for Achieving Financial Independence

-Given the uncertainties surrounding projections based on historical data used in FIRE calculations, it’s probably wise to consider an unfavourable, pessimistic scenario, and to revise the 4% rule, which is too optimistic, opting instead for a safer 2.5% withdrawal rate.
+Given the uncertainty surrounding historical data-based projections that are used in FIRE calculations, it’s probably wise to also plan for a less-than-favourable, more pessimistic scenario, and to revise the 4% rule, which some see as too optimistic, instead opting for a safer 2.5% withdrawal rate.
 This equates to needing 40 times your annual expenses as your FIRE number.

-If you plan to follow the FIRE method, you’ll need to plan carefully, invest wisely, and remain highly disciplined.
+If you plan to follow the FIRE method, you’ll need to plan carefully, invest wisely, and be highly disciplined throughout.
 Keep in mind that these recommendations are designed for people who will be out of the workforce for around 30 years.
-It’s advisable to consult a financial advisor to adjust your goals and strategies.
+It’s advisable to consult a financial advisor to tally your goals and strategies.

-Finally, if the goal is to escape an unsatisfactory job, wouldn’t it be more sensible to find a more fulfilling job rather than leave the workforce entirely?
+Finally, if your goal is to get out of a job that isn't working for you, wouldn’t it be more sensible to find a more fulfilling one rather than leave the workforce entirely?